-FOR THE INSTALLER
+CMS1202R FOR THE INSTALLER

-These machines will fit the following Scotsman ice storage bins:
+The CMS1202R will fit the following Scotsman ice storage bins:

-- ●BH900
+- •BH900

-- ●BH1000 (with bin top KBT21)
+- •BH1000 (with bin top KBT21)

-- ●BH1360
+- •BH1360

-and will stack onto the following ice machines:
+and it will stack (with kits) onto the following ice machines:

-- •CME1402 or CME1202 (use KSCMS48) - MCM1462 or CMS1402B or CMS1202B (with stacking kit KSCMS48)
+- •CMS1402 (with stacking kit KSCMS48) - •CMS1202 (with stacking kit KSCMS48)

 Scotsman Ice Systems are designed and manufactured with the highest regard for safety and performance.
-They meet or exceed the standards of U.L., N.S.F., and C.U.L.
+They meet or exceed the standards of U.L., N.S.F., and C.S.A.

-Scotsman assumes no liability or responsibility of any kind for products manufactured by Scotsman that have been altered in any way, including the use of any parts and/or other components not specifically approved by Scotsman.
+Scotsman assumes no liability or responsibility of any kind for products manufactured by Scotsman that have been altered in any way, including the use of any parts and/or other components not specifically approved ^{SUMP DRAIN} ^{1.9} CM ^{3/4} IN F.P.I.

+Scotsman reserves the right to make design changes and/or improvements at any time.
+Specifications and designs are subject to change without notice.
 A remote condenser and precharged tubing kit are required to assemble this ice system.

 The normal finish for the machine is enamel sandalwood.
-An optional stainless steel panel kit (SPKCMS48) can be field installed.
-It contains a stainless steel top, left side panel, an overlay right side panel, and front panels.
+An optional stainless steel panel kit (SPKCM1402) can be field installed.
+It contains a stainless steel top, left side panel, an overlay right side panel, and front panel.